Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive

 \subsection{Transient residual stresses and the constraints on choosing an initial dislocation structure}

 The constraint in contraction of the re-solidified material at the solid-liquid interface after single-track laser scan results in a change in the load path during cool-down.
 This is evident by the evolution of the residual stresses and derived nominal Schmid-factors during the cool-down stage showing a transition in the dominant Schmid-factor occurs at about 1100K (Fig.\,\ref{fig:1_FEM}).
 Such changes in the loading path during cool-down imposes further complexities to DDD simulations as compared to simulations of pure uniaxial load.
 The DDD simulations here must be able to accurately predict the change in dislocation evolution associated with the changes in the loading path.
 The dislocation structure predicted in later stages of cool-down should also be independent of statistical fluctuations in the chosen initial simulation conditions and resulting dislocation structure formation during early cool-down.
-This includes the dislocation evolution on slip systems with low and medium nominal Schmid-factors as they become dominant during progressing cool-down (Fig.\,\ref{fig:1_FEM}(c)).
+This includes the dislocation evolution on slip systems with low and medium nominal Schmid-factors as they become dominant during progressing cool-down (Fig.\,\ref{fig:1_FEM}(b)).

 Statistical fluctuations in randomly generated dislocation structures significantly constrain the choice of adequate system volume sizes depending on the dislocation density.
 This is evident from the statistical analysis of 900 random initial dislocation structures using different initial dislocation densities and simulation cell sizes, as shown in supplementary Fig.\,S2.
 It is demonstrated that statistical fluctuations can be large in absolute numbers even when averaged over a large volume.
 As a result, a heterogeneous dislocation structure formation could be expected even from small relative changes in dislocation density.
-This indicates that the evolution of the dislocation structure and subsequent material properties should not be evaluated on the basis of averaged values alone.
+This indicates that the evolution of the dislocation structure and subsequent material properties should not be evaluated based on averaged values alone.
 Instead, it should include further criteria that, e.g., would allow the consideration of the spatial extent of heterogeneous dislocation structure formation.